whatthestone/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

-#### Use case: Renaming an existing tag

-**MSS**

-1. User requests for people with tag name A
-2. AddressBook shows a list of persons with tag name A
-3. User requests to change tag name from A to B
-4. Addressbook changes tag name from A to B

-**Extensions**

-1a.
-User did not enter tag name

-> 1a1.
-AddressBook requests to enter tag name <br>
-  Use case ends

-2a.
-The list is empty

-> 2a1.
-AddressBook requests to re-enter tag name <br>
-  Use case resumes at step 1

-3a.
-A and B are of the same name

-> 3a1.
-AddressBook requests user to enter a different tag name Use case resumes at step 2

-3b.
-Tag name consists of forbidden characters such as "/"

-> 3b1.
-AddressBook requests user to enter a different tag name Use case resumes at step 2

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.
 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
-5. Should have backup every 24 hours.

 ## Appendix D : Glossary